-The property appears to have been originally constructed as a single semi-detached dwelling, which has subsequently been sub-divided in to 3 residential dwellings.
-This work appears to be historic in nature.
-Purchasers should satisfy themselves in this regard.
+The property has been altered with the removal of the chimney breast below ceiling level.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.